lsimediasarl/OpenTileServerDebian/README.md

 ## Introduction
 After searching an easy way to install a tile server, we found the project [OpenTileServer](https://github.com/AcuGIS/OpenTileServer) which was what we needed.
-The script was writen for Ubuntu but sadly not compatible with our main used distribution, namely Debian, so we decided to write our own script.
+The script was written for Ubuntu but sadly not compatible with Debian, so we decided to write our own script.

 As Debian has default packages for the mapnik style and rendering/serving tiles, the script is more simplier than the Ubuntu version

+Two backend can be installed

+### Tilestache
+Tilestache is available by default in Debian, so this package is more simplier to maintain and install, but it is slower than the mod_tile backend and lack interestingfeatures like marking "dirty" tiles to be re-rendered

 The used tools are